-For any incident involving or witnessed by a visitor or student, a member of OBOB should complete the form on their behalf.
+For any incident involving or witnessed by a visitor or student, a member of OBOB should complete the form on their hehalf

+on their benan.

-The completed form should be passed to a person in charge, for appropriate action and recording.
+The completed form should be passed to a person in charge, for appropriate action and recordi

 Date of incident

 Time of incident

 Name of person reporting incident

 Date incident reported

 Member of OBOB recording incident

 Date incident recorded

-Please use the back of this page to provide the i information requested b elow.
+Please use the back of this page to provide the information requested below.

 Name(s) of person(s) and school causing incident

 (where name(s) is/are unknown, provide other details of which may allow their identification)

 Status(es) (parents/caregivers/visitors)

 Full description of incident (e.g. names of persons involved; location, nature of the incident)

-Names of any witnesses
+Names of any witnesses Statuses

-Statuses

 Initial action/outcome (e.g. informal conciliation; warning or banning letter issued)

 Summary of subsequent actions taken by OBOB